SanSan-/react_quick_start/README.md

 </body>
 ```

-* Optimization: minimization and uglyfying
+* Optimization: minimization and uglyfying (ecma 5 is for better compatibility with IE 11)

 webpack/prod.config.ts
 ```js